 That’s why an employee recognition program is so important for your company.

-Here are some reasons why you should build an employee recognition program:
+Here are some reasons why you should build the best employee recognition program:

 Attracting talent.
 The best talent is looking for a workplace culture that recognizes and appreciates their people.